opeyemi24/dare.io-pbl/Project 10.md

 # Nginx Load Balancing Web Solution with secured HTTPS connection with periodically updated SSL/TLS certificates.

-# Task -  Register a new domain name
+# Task -  Register a new domain name (toolingysf.ga)

  #     - Configure Nginx as a Load Balancer